 Six ships and one shore establishment of the Royal Navy have borne the name HMS Raleigh, named after Sir Walter Raleigh.

 Sir Walter Raleigh was an English explorer, soldier and writer.
 At age 17, he fought with the French Huguenots and later studied at Oxford.
-He became a favorite of Queen Elizabeth after serving in her army in Ireland.
+He became a favourite of Queen Elizabeth after serving in her army in Ireland.
 He was knighted in 1585, and within two years became Captain of the Queen’s Guard.
 Between 1584 and 1589, he helped establish a colony near Roanoke Island (present-day North Carolina), which he named Virginia.
 Accused of treason by King James I, Sir Walter Raleigh was imprisoned and eventually put to death.

 Ships Bearing the Name HMS Raleigh